CS 3005: Programming in C++

 15,1

-Note there is a header line with sample_number,amplitude
+Note there is a header line with sample_number,amplitude, followed by

 one line per entry.
 The commas in the output cause the data to be